Sha EK: Legal issues

 In February 2025, Perry was arrested and charged with attempted murder and other crimes stemming from his alleged role in a shooting incident in the previous year.
 Police allege that he shot and injured three people.
 He is facing 23 charges related to the incident.

-He was released on a $5,000 bail on March 4, 2025 and then two days later on March 6, 2025, him and 6 other alleged members of the OGz/COE (Courtlandt Over Everything) gang were indicted on conspiracy and attempted murder charges.
+He was released on a $5,000 bail on March 4, 2025 and then two days later on March 6, 2025, he and six other alleged members of the OGz/COE (Courtlandt Over Everything) gang were indicted on conspiracy and attempted murder charges.
 Listed in the indictment were acts of violence that includes four shootings that terrorized the residents of Bronx neighborhoods Mott Haven and Melrose.
-His bail was set for $300,000 and as of now, it has remained unpaid and Perry remains incarcerated on Riker’s Island.
+His bail was set for $300,000 and as of now, it has remained unpaid and Perry remains incarcerated on Riker's Island.